 The big drawback?
 On release, the Rift came bundled with an XBox controller, which isn’t the most natural way to interact with a virtual environment.
 Given that VR training often needs realism and natural interaction, to familiarise learners with the equipment they’re going to use on the job, this is a major drawback.
 Touch controllers are on the way, which may help to close the gap between the Rift and the Vive for training purposes.

-Also, like the Vive, the Oculus is also tethered, although at the recent Oculus Connect developer conference, Mark Zuckerberg announced a new standalone headset which promises to make waves on its release.
+Also, like the Vive, the Meta is also tethered, although at the recent Meta Connect developer conference, Mark Zuckerberg announced a new standalone headset which promises to make waves on its release.

 Released: November 2015